jskrzypczynski/ProductOfferAggregator/README.md

 # ProductOfferAggregator

 This is small product offer aggregator, every offer has two fields "price" and "productCode".
-Whats app gives you is a aggregation of offers with fields: min, max, average price, count of offers.
+What app gives you is a aggregation for every offer. with fields: min, max, average price, count of offers.

-Please note that this application is not production ready and too complicated (over-engineered) in some places for demonstration purposes
+Please note that this application is not production ready and too complicated (over-engineered) in some places for demonstration purposes.

 ## Database layer

 Application use simple H2 database (it allows set up the application environment very easily), the only parameter that we have to bring is connection pool size.

-With application startup 'aggregations' table is created (it is persistance layer for offers aggregations), table schema:
+With application startup `aggregations` table is created (it is persistence layer for offers aggregations), table schema:

 ```
 productCode VARCHAR(200)